BolsUA/documentation/docs/database.md

 # Database Documentation

-This document describes the entities in the Scholarship Management System and their roles within the platform.
+This document describes the entities in the Scholarship Management System and their roles within the platform.Information about users is retrieved from Amazon Cognito for each service that requires user details.

-## User
-The `user` table stores information about individuals registered in the system.
-Users have specific roles such as *student*, *proposer*, *secretary*, and *jury*, which define their permissions in the system.

-- `email`: Stores the user's email address.
-- `name`: User's full name.
-- `nMec`: A unique identifier, likely related to academic or personal identification.
-- `hashedPassword`: A hashed version of the user's password for security purposes.
-- `role`: Defines the user's role within the platform.
-Values are restricted to "student", "proposer", "secretary", or "jury".
-- `created_at`: Timestamp indicating when the user was created.
-- `updated_at`: Timestamp indicating the last time the user's information was updated.
-- `id`: A unique identifier for the user.

 ## Scholarship
 The `scholarship` table represents scholarship opportunities available in the system.
 These scholarships can have various types, slots, and statuses.